stanley-gu/standardsCh/chapter.md

 access databases in systems biology.
 Part of the international initiative BioModels.net, BioModels provides access to peer-reviewed and published models [@le2006biomodels].
 Each model is manually curated by the database maintainers to verify that it corresponds to the reference publication and gives the expected numerical results.
 Curators also annotate the components of the models with terms from controlled vocabularies (Taxonomy, Gene Ontology, ChEBI, etc.) and links to other databases (UniProt, KEGG, Reactome, etc.).
 This annotation is a crucial feature of BioModels Database in that it permits the unambiguous identification of molecular species or reactions and enables effective search algorithms.
-Upon this writing, 923 SBML models are available on the database, roughly half of which are curated.
+As of December 2012, the database contains 142,973 models, comprising of 923 models published in literature, of which roughly half are manually curated by BioModels, and 142,050 models automatically generated from the Path2Models project (<http://code.google.com/p/path2models/>), an effort aimed at automatically converting biological pathway databases (such as KEGG) into corresponding SBML models

 ### CellML Repository